ShtefanitsaMichal/wordpress/wp-content/plugins/wp-trending-post-slider-and-widget/readme.txt

 WP Trending Post Slider and Widget will list post based on your post views or Comment Count.
 Once you visit post page then plugin will automatic take that post into list.

-= Privacy & Policy =
-* We have also opt-in e-mail selection , once you download the plugin , so that we can inform you and nurture you about products and its features.

 == Screenshots ==

 1. Front view with grid box.